cwpan/flaskwebdoc/README.md

 Per the UNData terms of use: all data and metadata provided on UNdata’s website are available free of charge and may be copied freely, duplicated and further distributed provided that UNdata is cited as the reference.

 # Overview
 This project will be running as MVP to deliver minimum features by leverageing Machine learning model.
-The data process flow has no different with large scale of marchine learning by follow the processes below
+The data process flow has no different than the large scale of marchine learning by follow the processes below
-- Data Exporation phase: Power BI Desktop edition was used for data exploration and data clearning.
+- Data Exploration phase: Power BI Desktop edition was used for data exploration and data clearning.
 - Data Model Creation: Jupytor note book running on Azure compute node or Google Clab notebook was used
 - Model deployment: AWS app runner